aplteam/MarkAPL/Files/LeanPubExtensions.md

 3. Specialties
 --------------

-Note that in the markdown all specialties need to be embraced by empty lines, otherwise they won't be recognized.

-LeanPub offers special mark-up for several purposes:
+Specialties are embraced by empty lines in Markdown.
+LeanPub offers special markup for various purposes:

-* Providing information
+* Information
 * Discussions
 * Exercises
 * Errors
 * Warnings
 * Questions

-We will discuss them in this order.
+Detailed examples of each specialty are provided in the text.

 A word of warning: making use of the specialties prevents any HTML document created by MarkAPL from being truly stand-alone; the icons have to come from somewhere.
 However, by default they are referred to as a URL pointing to a web address (see MarkAPL's `leanpubIconsUrl` parameter), so when you have an Internet connection it will work fine.

-If you like the general idea but not the icons used you can specify a different location and put your favourite icons there.
+If you like the general idea but not the actual icons you can specify a different location and put your favourite icons there.
 However, you can **not** change the names of the LeanPub extension icons.

-Note that in case you specify a level-1 (<h1>) or a level-2 (<h2>) header in a specialty it will be converted to a level-3 header (<h3>) anyway.
-The reason is that many screenreaders read out all <h1> and all <h2> tags.
-Therefore the W3C recommends to not use headers of the levels 1 and 2 except they really are such headers.

 ### Information